Tooth Abscess Treatment Near You

 See your dentist as soon as possible if you have any signs of a tooth abscess.

-Anyone that has ever had a tooth abscess will know how painful and uncomfortable they can be.
+Anyone with a tooth abscess will know how painful and uncomfortable they can be.
 And they definitely won’t go away without treatment.
 That’s why it’s so important to see your dentist as soon as you can.

-A tooth abscess is caused by an infection around the root of a tooth, when bacteria attack the dental pulp.
-They are usually the result of an untreated cavity, a dental injury or from prior dental work.
+A tooth abscess is caused by an infection around the root of a tooth when bacteria attack the dental pulp.
+They are usually the result of an untreated cavity, a dental injury, or prior dental work.

 - Dental decay